James4Ever0/agg-python-bindings/README.md

 This is a Python binding for [agg](https://github.com/asciinema/agg) which is a command line tool for converting asciinema recordings into GIF video files.

+It requires a modified version of agg (by making some modules public), which is included in this repository at `local_cargo_registry/agg`.

 ## Installation

 From PyPI: